Bonee94/Taylors-Regex-Tutorial/regex-gist.md

 If we wished to search for another special character, say the question mark `"?"`, we would place it like this: `"\?"`.
 Same syntax goes for trying to find the backslash literal itself as well: `"\\"`.

 # Author

+My name is Taylor Turner.
+I am a 29 year old budding software developer living in the San Antonio area.
+I love to frequent coffee shops and am quite an avid listener to all genres of music.
+I am a bit of a firearm enthusiast and also a decent guitar player.

+You can find more of my work at [bonee94 on Github](https://github.com/bonee94).